arcolife/multivm_db_bench/README.md

   - step 1: `./automate_sysbench.sh  multivm.config vm{1..8}`
   - step 2: `./run_sysbench_display_stats_hack.sh`
-  - ..then check if results are popping up in a VM, under `/root/scripts/results`
+  - ..then check if results are popping up in a VM, under your results dir as per `multivm.config`

 __NOTE__: